slds-lmu/wildlife-experiments/README.md

 ## Disclaimer

 - The `main` branch is protected to avoid unintended modifications.
-- Please **always** work on a local branch -- also if you only run the code, as the produced files will otherwise overwrite the original, which may cause conflicts and result in lost work.
+- Please **always** work on a local branch - also if you only run the code, as the produced files will otherwise overwrite the originals, which may cause conflicts and result in work lost.

 ## Installation